 The amount of content you have mastered from your MCAT sections prep book or course is not the only factor in determining your MCAT score.

-The MCAT Sections is a marathon, not a sprint, just like studying for it.
+The MCAT Section is a marathon, not a sprint, just like studying for it.
 But with the appropriate mindset and preparation, you’ll be able to pass it and continue with the next step in your application for medical school!

 CARS MCAT